 Our Upcoming Events

-The Department of Human Services builds strong communities by enriching the quality of life for individuals and families in Oakland.
+The Human Services Department builds strong communities by enriching the quality of life for individuals and families in Oakland.

 We value diverse views and engage in open communication with our community partners.
 These communications are collaborative and creative, resulting in services that address the changing and emerging needs of the community.